 Seek out vegan restaurants or Meet-ups in your town that have Thanksgiving celebrations in the days leading up the holiday.

 *Okay, you got me.
 Our forefathers weren’t eating cranberry sauce or mashed potatoes at the first Thanksgiving.
 I guess traditions really do change.

-Disclaimer: Affiliate links
+Disclosure: Post contains Affiliate links